raihaninfo/RESTful-web-services-in-go/README.md

 | DELETE    | Deletes the given resource                           | 200      | 404      |
 | OPTIONS   | Fetches all available REST operations.               | 200      | -        |

-> The numbers in the Success and Failure columns of the preceding table are HTTP status codes.
+> The numbers in the Success and Failure columns of the preceding table are HTTP status codes